 - Read and write log messages to the logs directory.

 The ArcGIS Server account is not the same as the primary site administrator that you define when you create the ArcGIS Server site.
 For more information, see Secure your ArcGIS Server site.

-Which account is my ArcGIS Server account?
+Which account is the ArcGIS Server account

 The ArcGIS Server account is the one you used when you installed the software.
 The installation makes this account the owner of all files that it places on the system.
 In a site with multiple ArcGIS Server machines, the user ID (UID) for the ArcGIS Server account should be the same across all machines so that they can access data, the configuration store, and the server directories using the same NFS permissions.

 For security reasons, the root account cannot be used as the ArcGIS Server account and cannot be used to install the software.